openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_setup.rst

    brackets, with a comma after the closing square bracket.

 The topics you have created are shown on the **Teams** page in the LMS when learners browse teams by topic.
+The **Teams** page is not visible until you have created at least one topic.

 .. image:: ../../../shared/building_and_running_chapters/Images/Teams_TopicsView.png